SmartTokenLabs/TokenScript/doc/design_paper.md

 # TBML Whitepaper

-## Author's note
+# Author's note

 The remarkable crypto speculations that took place in 2017 - 2018 brought our attention to tokens.
 As we bought and sold them, we forgot that they were intended to be used.
 This is similar to the housing bubble of 2008 in which people forgot that houses were not merely speculative assets but rather a place for people to live.

 To provide practical use of blockchain, we have to understand what is its function to the world economy and the Internet.
 The authors of this paper are technical experts who went through years of study and exploration in the use of blockchain in cryptocurrency and in finance, both in traditional financial instutitions and the newer crypto startups.
 Though such activities we came to realise that blockchain has two primary functions, which we will elaborate in this paper.

 Despite the great folly in 2017-2018, it is not a bad thing to intially focus on tokens.
 Tokens, as the authors will elaborate, are the enabler of the two primary functions.
-Both are provided by tokenisation.
+We define the technique to make it happen "Tokenisation".

 Previous blockchain work mostly focused on enriching the capacity of blockchain technology.
 This paper will focus on tokenisation and provide an standardization effort known as TBML which address the tokenisation, therefore making the blockchain technical stack complete and useful for the economy and the Internet.

 Just like houses are useful for people to live.

+\pagebreak

 ## Introduction